wanchana-ae/fastp2gvcf_parabricks/README.md

     # Step 2: Mapping
     #Maps the trimmed reads to the reference genome using Parabricks/BWA.
 Output BAM files are saved in $OUT_MAPPED.
+    #The fq2bam tool requires at least 38 GB of GPU memory by default;
+    #the --low-memory option will reduce this to 16 GB of GPU memory at the cost of slower processing.
     run_fq2bam "$sample_id" "$in1" "$in2"

     # Step 3: Run HaplotypeCaller
     #Calls variants using HaplotypeCaller and generates GVCF files in $OUT_GVCF.
+    #--htvc-low-memory option will reduce this to 16 GB of GPU memory
     run_haplotypecaller "$sample_id"

     echo "[DONE] Pipeline completed for $sample_id"